 operator without associativity, like a substraction.
 This is because

-has a number of alternatives to suggest.Another function that is often used together with map
+reduce has a number of alternatives to suggest.Another function that is often used together with map and reduce is

 collection: